-heir fates were uncertain, and they did not know what would happen after they faced the shadows but the sky would happen after they faced the shadows, but the sky promised rain in their near future.
+heir fates were uncertain, and they did not know what would happen after they faced the shadows, but the sky promised rain in their near future.
 The closer they came to the wastelands, the heavier and darker the clouds appeared.
 The sun struggled to penetrate their dense cover, creating a perpetual twilight.
 Damp mist rose from the ground each morning, and thick fog snaked around them each evening.
 On the second day, frequent rain squalls battered their cheeks and blasted through their cloaks until they felt soaked to their bones.
 The feeble fires they made after setting up camp had to be continuously fed and did little to brighten their mood.